Medical Consent - Role of the Medical Consenter

-- Well child examinations.
+- Well child examinations

-- Sensory screening (e.g., vision, hearing).
+- Sensory screening (e.g., vision or hearing)

-- Developmental/behavioral assessment.
+- Developmental/behavioral assessment

-- Laboratory testing for screening purposes (e.g., blood work, urinalysis, TB testing, STD screening, pelvic exam).
+- Laboratory testing for screening purposes (e.g., blood work, urinalysis, TB testing, STD screening, pelvic exam)

-- Anticipatory guidance.
+- Anticipatory guidance

-- Dental check-ups.
+- Dental check-ups

-- Ongoing Behavioral Health Therapy and Allied Health Services.
-The medical consenter or back up must approve the behavioral or allied health care plan and monitor the progress of the child.
-The medical consenter is not required to attend every appointment but should participate when the therapist request it.
-These therapies or services include dietary services, occupational, physical, speech or other therapy.
+- Allied Health Services: (Dietary services, occupational, physical, speech or other therapy).
+The medical consenter must approve the allied healthcare treatment plan and follow closely the progress of the child's treatment.
+The medical consenter is not required to attend every appointment but should attend when requested by the allied health-care provider.

-- Other Medical Care.
-The medical consenter or back up medical consenter must attend the appointment or participate by phone with the healthcare provider, as specified by the healthcare provider, for all other medical care.
+- Other Medical Care: The medical consenter or backup medical consenter must attend the appointment or participate by phone with the healthcare provider, as specified by the healthcare provider, for all other medical care.
 This medical care includes medical appointments for: